SimoneAvesani/Tuning_Stardust/README.md

 # Tuning_Stardust

-Tuning tool to estimate Stardust parameters allowing to achieve the highest average cell stability score.
+Tuning tool to estimate Stardust parameters (space weight, resolution) allowing to achieve the highest average cell stability score.
 The docker image will be available on the Docker Hub soon.

 ## Installation